IMoonKeyBoy/Don-t-Forget-Too-Much-Towards-Machine-Unlearning-on-Feature-Level/README.md

 First, we should train one model to identify different feature, this step is based on the code in [Github](https://github.com/ada-shen/icCNN), which is Shen et al. work in [Interpretable Compositional Convolutional Neural Networks](https://www.ijcai.org/proceedings/2021/0409.pdf).

 Before using our code, I hope you can try debugging this original code.
-Unfortunately, the original code repository is quite difficult to understand, so we wrote a tutorial, which you can find here.
+Unfortunately, the original code repository is quite difficult to understand, so we wrote a tutorial, which you can find [Tutorial.docx](Tutorial.docx).

 Next, let's introduce how to run our enhanced scheme.